GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Fusion/Endpoints/TravellerLocation.md

 This endpoint will return raw segment data that allows querying on departure dates/times, arrival dates/times, traveller, record locator and other fields.

+Segments will be returned if they have any part occurring within the 60-day window from 30 days ago to 30 days from now.
+This means:

+- Segments with a departure date up to 30 days in the future are included.
+- Segments with an arrival date up to 30 days in the past are included.
+- Segments that are currently in progress, started within the last 30 days, or will start within the next 30 days are included.

 ## Return order

 Segments are returned in `departureDate` ascending order.

 ## Considerations

+> **🛈** Dates and times listed are in UTC

 > **⚠ Travel that has not been booked by Globetrotter or in a Globetrotter system (e.g. Serko or Concur) will not be returned.**